 Danielle.Jones@53.com | 513-534-0162

-CINCINNATI – Fifth Third Bank (FTB), in a partnership with the National Minority Supplier Development Council (NMSDC), is pleased to announce the launch of a Centers of Excellence Certificate Program (COECP) to facilitate the growth of minority-owned businesses and the communities they represent.
-The year-long program will train 5 cohorts of NMSDC certified minority businesses whose annual sales are $1 – $10 million and have a minimum of five employees.
-The program is made possible through FTB’s affiliation with the NMSDC’s Ohio, Georgia, Michigan, Mid-States and Chicago regional councils.
+CINCINNATI – Fifth Third Bank, National Association, in collaboration with the National Minority Supplier Development Council, has announced the launch of its NMSDC Centers of Excellence Certificate Program (COECP).
+The program will last for nine months and will involve selected minority-owned private businesses that are NMSDC-certified Class II businesses, with annual sales between $1 million and $10 million and that have a minimum of five employees.
+It will strengthen corporate supplier selection processes and help minority businesses compete in a global environment.
+The program is made possible through the Bank’s relationships with the Ohio, Georgia, Michigan, Mid-States and Chicago MSDC regional councils.

-Kala Gibson, chief enterprise corporate social responsibility officer and head of Business Banking at Fifth Third and NMSDC board member, explained the Bank’s dedication to providing resources to MBEs.
-Certified minority businesses are vital to our nation’s financial stability and economy.
-We are committed to offering best-in-class services and equipping these business owners with the information and access they need to help them successfully compete and secure work in today’s marketplace.”
+Kala Gibson, head of Business Banking and chief enterprise corporate responsibility officer at Fifth Third and NMSDC board member, explained the Bank’s dedication to providing resources to MBEs.
+“Small, minority businesses are vital to our nation’s stability and economy.
+We are committed to offering best-in-class services and equipping these business owners with the information and access they need to help them successfully compete and secure business growth opportunities in the marketplace.”

-The FTB sponsored COECP is a capacity building program designed to strengthen NMSDC certified minority entrepreneurs and give them a competitive advantage that will assist them with securing contracts with FTB and other NMSDC corporate member companies.
-The virtual curriculum for the program includes instruction from Rutgers University’s Center for Urban Entrepreneurship and Economic Development, executive coaching from NMSDC corporate member executives and mentoring from Corporate Plus and other large minority business owners.
+The new certificate program is designed to empower minority entrepreneurs and give them a competitive advantage that will assist them with securing contracts with Fifth Third and other large companies.
+The virtual program includes instruction from Rutgers University’s Center for Urban Entrepreneurship and Economic Development, as well as coaching, mentoring, meetings, seminars and assignments from Fifth Third and NMSDC executives and NMSDC-certified minority business owners.
 The program will:

-- Enhance opportunities for NMSDC-certified businesses to enter partnerships, joint ventures, strategic alliances or teaming agreements, secure larger contracts, and grow to a global scale; and
+- Enhance opportunities for NMSDC-certified businesses to enter partnerships, joint ventures, strategic alliances or teaming agreements, secure larger contracts, and grow to a global scale.

-- Develop results-focused coaching and mentoring relationships between MBE participants, Fifth Third corporate and corporate plus members and Class III MBEs.
+- Develop results-focused coaching and mentoring relationships between MBE participants, Fifth Third corporate and NMSDC-Corporate and Corporate Plus® members and Class III MBEs.

-The Bank’s COECP is part of Fifth Third’s $2.8 billion commitment that will provide $2.2 billion in lending, $500 million in investments, $60 million in financial accessibility and $40 million in philanthropy as part of its Executive Diversity Leadership Council’s Accelerating Racial Equality, Equity and Inclusion initiative.
+The Bank’s new certificate program is part of Fifth Third’s $2.8 billion commitment that will provide $2.2 billion in lending, $500 million in investments, $60 million in financial accessibility and $40 million in philanthropy as part of its Executive Diversity Leadership Council’s Accelerating Racial Equality, Equity and Inclusion initiative.
 The commitment is focused on four strategic pillars that directly impact customers and communities with targeted outcomes enabling the Bank to track progress and measure success in the areas of strategic investments, access to capital, financial inclusion and education, and social justice and advocacy.
-Establishing the COECP at Fifth Third is part of the Bank’s commitment to financial education and inclusion.
+Establishing the certificate program at Fifth Third is part of the Bank’s commitment to financial education and inclusion.

-NMSDC President and CEO Adrienne Trimble, said that the organization is pleased to collaborate with the Bank.
+Jose Turkienicz, NMSDC Board Chairman, said that the organization is pleased to collaborate with the Bank.
 “Corporate partners like Fifth Third are essential in our creating and delivering valuable opportunities for MBEs that will empower them to thrive.”

 To learn more about Fifth Third’s COECP, please send an e-mail to 53SupplierDiversity@53.com.